n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest.md

 You can choose to send extra information with your request.
 The data you need to send depends on the API you're interacting with, and the request you're making.
 Refer to your service's API documentation for detailed guidance.

 * **Send Query Parameters**: include query parameters.
-Query parameters are used as filters or searches on your query.
+Use query parameters as filters or searches on your query.
 * **Send Headers**: include request headers.
 Headers contain metadata about your request.
 * **Send Body**: send extra information in the body of your request.